samyarsadat/crypto_printer_v2/README.md

 ## Hardware :

-1. Raspberry Pi 4B 4GB RAM (Tested on a pi4, but it should work with ANY Raspberry Pi runing Raspberry Pi OS)
+1. Raspberry Pi 4B 4GB RAM (Tested on a pi4, but it should also work with a pi3 or pi2)
 2. [Mini Thermal Receipt Printer](https://www.adafruit.com/product/597) (From adafruit)
 3. 2 Pin momentary push button
 4. 5mm LED (Any color)